dotnet236/aloha-rails/README.md

     gem 'aloha-rails'

-Run the generator to install the aloha-config javascript file:
+Run the generator to install the Aloha config (coffeescript):

-    rails generate aloha:config
+    rails generate aloha:config [--js]

+Pass --js if you want the javascript version.

 ## Contributing